Rottweiler (film)

-Rottweiler is a 2004 science fiction horror film directed by Brian Yuzna and starring William Miller, Paulina Gálvez, Paul Naschy and Ivana Baquero.
+Rottweiler is a 2004 science fiction horror film directed by Brian Yuzna and starring William Miller, Irene Montalà, Paulina Gálvez, and Paul Naschy.

 Plot

-In the near future (2018), a prisoner named Dante (William Miller) escapes from jail after having been arrested for illegally entering Spain.
+In the near future (2018), a prisoner named Dante (William Miller) escapes from jail after having been arrested for illegally entering Spain by the Coast guard, Border guard and the police.
 Forced to kill a prison guard, he is hunted down by the prison's dog, a monstrous Rottweiler police dog that sadistic prison warden Kufard (Paul Naschy) had revived and cybernetically enhanced after a fatal injury.
 Believing his Spanish girlfriend Ula (Irene Montala) was sent to work as a prostitute in Puerto Angel as punishment, Dante looks for her, but is exhausted by the chase and wounded by the Rottweiler.
-As a result, he starts having hallucinations and being haunted by the repressed memories of his and Ula's arrest.
+As a result, he starts having hallucinations and being haunted by the repressed memories of his and Ula's arrest by the police.

 While on the run, Dante comes across a small farm owned by a young woman named Alyah who trains a shotgun on him while being accompanied by a little girl.
 Holding Dante up at gunpoint she coerces him into her house.
 There, she asks for his identity to which he says his name is Dante.
-Alyah then ushers him into her bedroom where she asks if he escaped from the prison to which Dante confirms.
+Alyah then ushers him into her bedroom where she strips him naked and asks if he escaped from the prison to which Dante confirms.
 When she further asks why is he in Kufard's prison, Dante explains that he was on a boat from Rabat but had no papers that would have allowed him to travel from it legally.
 He tells her that he is not going to hurt her, that he never hurt anybody and that he just needs help while Alyah pulls a knife out of the drawer after setting the shotgun down.
 Alyah then cleans a wound on the back of Dante's leg.